dennyzhang/chatops_slack/README.md

 docker-compose down && docker-compose up -d && docker exec -it devops_chatops tail -f /tmp/uwsgi-wsgi.log
 ```

+# Limitation
+1. Query nodes from slack, we use ssh private key.
+Here we assume one private key can login to all related nodes

 # More Resources
 - Reference: https://github.com/slackapi/Slack-Python-Onboarding-Tutorial